Ricky Burns vs. Julius Indongo: The fight

 The opening round saw Indongo use his height and reach advantage to control the action with his jab, with Burns continuing his recent tendency to start a bout slowly before finding his rhythm.
 Indongo's greater work-rate and accuracy continued through the first four rounds before Burns began to find the mark more frequently with his right hand in the next two, forcing Indongo back with his aggression.
 Although Indongo was never able to hurt Burns, his accumulation cleaner punches landed meant that as the bout moved towards the championship rounds, Burns appeared to need to stop Indongo in order to keep his title.
 As Burns over-stretched attempting to land a match altering shot he thrice found himself on the canvas but these were all ruled as a slips.
-The fight landed the full 12 round distance and Indongo was awarded an unanimous decision victory with scores of 120–108, 118–110 and 116–112.
+The fight landed the full 12 round distance and Indongo was awarded a unanimous decision victory with scores of 120–108, 118–110 and 116–112.